ishwar2303/Tkiosk-Node-Backend/README.md

     Users > Security Credentials > Access Keys

 With these access keys github will be able to upload the zip of source code to s3 bucket and deploy the latest code to elasticbeanstalk environment

+### Upload zip of source code to S3
+Create an s3 bucket let's name it `tkiosk-node-backend-code-bundle-deploy` This bucket will be used to upload the source code from the specified branch of github to s3 bucket.

 # Store Secrets
 AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_EB_APP_NAME, AWS_EB_ENV_ID, AWS_REGION, AWS_S3_BUCKET